Mix Preparation and File Delivery for Mastering

 Before exporting for mastering, make sure you are genuinely proud of your mix.
 Trust the monitoring system you know best, whether that is your main monitoring rig or your primary headphones, and address any mix balance problems, timbral distractions, annoying sibilance, clicks, or obvious issues like excessive low end or stereo imbalance before you render.
 A weak mix rarely becomes an awesome master.

 Mastering is not a mix rescue tool.
-It is the final creative refinement layer applied after the mix’s musical and technical foundation is solid.
+It is the final creative refinement layer, where decisions are enhanced and translated, not fundamentally changed.

 FILE TYPES, SAMPLE RATE, AND BIT RATE